automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 ![WHEN the user enters a text in textbox](../assets/images/2022/05/webview-1.png)

-Figure: WHEN the user enters a text in textbox
+Above Figure: WHEN the user enters a text in textbox

 ![THEN the label displays the entered test](../assets/images/2022/05/webview-2.png)

-Figure: AND the user taps on "Change Text" button THEN the label displays the entered test
+Above Figure: AND the user taps on "Change Text" button THEN the label displays the entered test

 ![THEN the web page redirects to another page with a label displaying the entered test](../assets/images/2022/05/webview-3.png)

-Figure: THEN the web page redirects to another page with a label displaying the entered test
+Above Figure: THEN the web page redirects to another page with a label displaying the entered test

 ### Finding locators using Chrome debug tools